 It is the policy of the school to help children grow in their Faith and is based on the teaching and traditions of the Catholic Church.
 We aim to encourage all children in our care to develop a personal relationship with God through prayer.
 Our schools are worshipping communities.
+Each act of worship should enable the child to hear God's Word, respond to God's Word, and be sent forward with a sense of mission.

 Collective Worship should provide opportunities for all children and staff: